How to Hit a Driver

 A great tip for getting lined up at address is to put your feet together with the golf ball directly positioned in the middle.

-Then take a small step with the lead foot, putting the ball roughly along the inside of the foot or left heel if you are right-handed.
+Then take a small step with the lead foot, putting the golf ball roughly along the inside of the foot or left heel if you are right-handed.
 Then take a big step with the back foot, placing it just outside the shoulder.

 Then you want spine tilt, or as some coaches call it address tilt, so your shoulders create that upward angle with the driver.
-If you are right-handed, you need to lower the right shoulder while raising the left shoulder as you grip the golf club.

 This stance will put you in the right positive angle for creating the ideal launch angle at impact.